 Apple has been granted a European patent for a future version of the iMac may take a more radical form, with Apple considering a redesign of the all-in-one desktop so it effectively exists as a single sheet of curved glass with an embedded display.

 The iMac is one of the many iconic devices designed by Apple, with the all-in-one Mac consisting of a thin display housing the main components and a small stand to hold the display at eye-level for the user.
 While the design has received refinements over the years to make the main screen section thinner and sleeker, Apple is also mulling over making a more striking change to its design.

-In a patent application published by the US Patent and Trademark Office for an "Electronic Device with Glass Housing Member," Apple is exploring the boundaries of the iMac by proposing one that is effectively formed from a single sheet of glass.
+In a newly granted patent called "Electronic Device with Glass Housing Member," Apple explores the boundaries of the iMac by proposing one that is effectively formed from a single sheet of glass.

 In its basic form, says the patent, the Mac would consist of the sheet with a curved lower portion on one edge, which resides on the desk is used to hold input devices, and a larger flat area which would include the embedded display.
 The glass would form the main support structure for holding the display in place, affixed to the backside of the glass, and could feasibly include a connection for an iSight camera in its usual place above the screen.